mymth/vanillajs-datepicker/docs/overview.md

 ![](./images/datepicker-inline.jpg)

 - The picker element is embedded to the block element. (always shown)
-- Initial selection can be set in the `data-date` attribute
+- Initial selection can be set in the `data-date` attribute.
-- Inline picker does not support operation by keyboard.

 ##### Date range picker